Nexus Inclusion

 2025

-Nexus Inclusion is a digital product built to help organisations measure, improve, and manage diversity, equity, inclusion, and belonging through practical tools, clear actions, and useful insights.
+Nexus Inclusion is a digital product built to help organisations measure, improve and manage the accessibility of their products and websites.

-I worked across product UX, website experience, messaging, and visual design to help shape the product from the ground up creating an experience that felt clear, credible, and easy to use.
+I worked across product, website UX and motion design to help shape the product from the ground up, creating an experience that felt clear, credible and easy to use.

 Overview